 - Infertility defined as the inability to conceive through sexual intercourse excludes lesbian couples

-- Limits on the use of a husband’s sperm to fertilize wife’s eggs also rule out the use of donor banks
+- Limits on the use of a husband’s sperm to fertilize a wife’s eggs also rule out the use of donor banks

 Supplemental insurance covers many of the costs of pregnancy after a successful artificial insemination attempt.
-The policies become critically important when mom conceives twins (see below) because of the more significant risks to her health and that of her babies.
+The policies become critically important when a mom conceives twins (see below) because of the more significant risks to her health and that of her babies.

 However, you must purchase these policies before conception.